FAQGURU/FAQGURU/topics/en/c.md

 * https://www.tutorialspoint.com/csharp/csharp_interview_questions.htm

 [[↑] Back to top](#C%23)
 ### Could you explain the difference between destructor, dispose and finalize method?
-(Expert)

 In C# terms, a destructor and finalizer are basically interchangeable concepts, and should be used to release **unmanaged** resources when a type is collected, for example external handles.
 It is ***very*** rare that you need to write a finalizer.